 You need to have good egg quality in order to become pregnant, and in order to avoid a miscarriage.
 As you may know, PCOS women have a significantly greater risk of miscarriage.
 In addition we know that egg quality begins to significantly decline for all women after age 35.

-In this study, sixty infertile PCOS women were undergoing assisted reproduction treatment.
+In this study, sixty infertile women who had polycystic ovary syndrome were undergoing assisted reproduction treatment.
 One group was given inositol plus folic acid (anther B-vitamin).The other group was given folic acid alone.